 Find out what ignites your fire.
 What makes you happy?
 What drives you?
-Steve Jobs knew what ignited his fire, he was obsessed about design.
-His obsession started when he was a little child, he loved the idea of simple and elegant design.
-Anytime he faced with a problem and felt stuck, he asked himself, "What is my obsession?"
+Steve Jobs knew what ignited his fire.
+He was obsessed with design.
+His obsession started when he was a little child.
+He loved the idea of simple and elegant design.
+Whenever he faced a problem and felt stuck, he asked himself, "What is my obsession?"
 The answer was always the same, simple design.
 Designing simple products is what ignited his fire.
-Find out what you are obsessed about, and you will find what ignites your fire.
+Find out what you are obsessed with, and you will find what ignites your fire.

-If you want to get unstuck, adopt the finding the fire mindset, and ask yourself "What ignites my fire?"
-Feeding the fire will keep you focused, motivated and productive.
+If you want to get unstuck, adopt the finding of the fire mindset, and ask yourself, "What ignites my fire?"
+Feeding the fire will keep you focused, motivated, and productive.
 Find and fuel the Fire.

 “The quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”
 Vince Lombardi

-Being stuck is not about lack of knowledge, it is about lack of execution.
+Being stuck is not about a lack of knowledge.
+It is about lack of execution.
 If you want to execute your plans, adopt a commitment mindset.
-Commitment mindset is about accountability and ownership.
+The commitment mindset is about accountability and ownership.
 If you want better results in life, own your problems.
 If you want faster results, be accountable for your work.
 Commitment is the bridge between you and your goals.

 If you want to get unstuck, commit to doing the work.
 Ken Blanchard talks about the importance of commitment, “There’s a difference between interest and commitment.
 When you’re interested in doing something, you do it only when it’s convenient.
 When you’re committed to something, you accept no excuses; only results.”

-If you want to get unstuck and move your life forward, stop accepting excuses, and commit to doing the work.
+If you want to get unstuck, move your life forward, stop accepting excuses, and commit to doing the work.

-If you want to master your mindset, you have to be clear about the change that you are seeking.
+If you want to master your mindset, you have to be clear about the change you seek.
 Are you trying to have a better work-life balance?
 Are you trying to launch your first business?
 Are you trying to regain your health?
 Are you trying to manage your emotion better?
 Are you trying to build a better relationship with your spouse?
 What change are you seeking?
 Once you get clear on your goals, it is easier to get unstuck and shift your mindset.
-Be clear on your goals, and the change that you are seeking.
+Be clear on your goals and the change that you are seeking.

 He would spend hours envisioning himself crossing the finish line in under 4 minutes.
 He shifted his mindset from "This is an impossible goal" to "I want to be the first to do this."

-At that time, it was considered a physical impossibility to do that, but he focused on psychological training more than his physical training.
+It was considered a physical impossibility to do that, but he focused on psychological training more than his physical training.
 He started to master his mindset.
 Bell Taylor wrote in HBR that Bannister understood that he had to overcome a psychological barrier first and a physical barrier second.
-On May 6, 1954, Roger Bannister ran a mile in under four minutes - 3:59.4 to be exact becoming the first human being ever to do so.
+On May 6, 1954, Roger Bannister ran a mile in under four minutes - 3:59.4 to be exact, becoming the first human being ever to do so.

-Roger Bannister silenced his inner voice, gave himself the permission to be great, understood that running alone ignited his fire, made a promise to be the first human to break the 4-minute mile, and he was very clear about the change he was seeking.
+Roger Bannister silenced his inner voice, permitted himself to be great, understood that running alone ignited his fire, made a promise to be the first human to break the 4-minute mile, and he was very clear about the change he was seeking.

-It starts in your head, your head can be a scary place to be.
-Don’t allow your negative mindset to take control of our own feeling.
-A little self-criticism is a good thing, it can be a reality check that recalibrates your actions.
+It starts in your head, and your head can be a scary place to be.
+Please don’t allow your negative mindset to take control of our feeling.
+A little self-criticism is a good thing.
+It can be a reality check that recalibrates your actions.
 On the other hand, excessive self-criticism tends to prevent you from moving forward and cause you to identify with your shortcomings.

-Start practicing positive talk, instead of saying I’m overweight, say I would like to lose 5 pounds and I know how to do it.
-Make the choice to be kind to yourself, and stop all negative self-talk.
+Start practicing the positive talk.
+Instead of saying I’m overweight, say I would like to lose 5 pounds and know how to do it.
+Choose to be kind to yourself, and stop all negative self-talk.

 Answering these five questions will unleash your inner strength, allow you to master your mindset, and get you unstuck from any undesired situation you find yourself in.